 By the time our first child was born two years later I had come to the conclusion that, for me, embracing Utt and Grubb in all of their terrible-sounding glory was the only authentic way to go.
 I hyphenated my last name and our son's, and by the time our second son was born a couple more years later—drum roll please—my husband had decided to hyphenate his name too.
 He said that when he talked to our boys about things like equality, marriage and in being a partnership, he wanted those values reflected in his actions.

 When we hear about what we're supposed to do and about the difficulties surrounding our options, we typically walk away missing two very important pieces of the puzzle that — when taken to heart — totally change the landscape of family naming.

-First of all, we can choose what's best for us at any point during the process.
+First of all, we can choose what iss best for us at any point and time during the process.
 We can also choose not to get married.
 It is completely a choice.
 There's no final act in this naming game.
 No fat lady singing.
 No final buzzer.
-It took my husband I nearly five years for my spouse and me to settle on last names that we both finally felt were “right”, in whatever societal context that is.
+It took nearly five years for my spouse and me to settle on our last names that we both finally felt were “right”, in whatever societal context that is.